I. OBJECTIVE & PURPOSE

-I. OBJECTIVE AND PURPOSE The purpose of this policy is to establish procedures for the University's response to reports of missing University residential students, as required by the Higher Education Opportunity Act of 2008.1
+The purpose of this policy is to outline the University's response to reports of missing University residential students, as required by the Higher Education Act.

 An "emancipated minor" is a person under the age of eighteen who has been declared by a court to be free of the control of their parent or guardian.